Work Injury Information

 Work injury Notification Period

-To file a claim for workers' compensation, there is often a notification period for which this needs to happen.
+To file a claim for workers' compensation due to a work injury, there is often a notification period for which this needs to happen.
 Typically that time frame is within 30 days.
 Proper notice to the employer is required in order to substantiate a claim for workers compensation benefits.

 Discovery of Harm

 This can work in two ways.
-The first way is for an injury such as a fall.
+The first way is for a work injury, such as a fall.
 It is reasonable to assume that the day following the fall the victim should know if there is an issue.
 However, if the victim is slowly becoming sick through the breathing in of dangerous fumes or chemicals, then the time frame shifts to something further down the road.
 Perhaps when the symptoms begin to show themselves in a more prevalent manner.

 Work Injury Information Withheld